On the Energy Self-Sustainability of IoT via Distributed Compressed Sensing: Conclusion

 \section{Conclusion}

-We have proposed a novel DCS-based data acquisition and reconstruction scheme that offers the means to match the energy demand to the energy supply in EH WSNs.
-We have shown that our solution delivers substantial gains in energy efficiency for a certain target data reconstruction quality in comparison to \textit{(i)} a CS-based data acquisition and reconstruction approach, and \textit{(ii)} a state-of-the-art DSC system \cite{1328091,deligiannis2014maximum,verbist2013encoder} that realizes practical Wyner-Ziv coding.
+We have proposed a novel DCS-based data acquisition and reconstruction scheme that offers the means to match the energy demand to the energy supply for EH IoT.
+We have shown that our solution delivers substantial gains in energy efficiency for a certain target data reconstruction quality in comparison to \textit{(i)} a CS-based data acquisition and reconstruction approach, and \textit{(ii)} a DSC system that realizes practical Wyner-Ziv coding.
 Significant data-reconstruction-versus-energy gains are achieved that translate immediately into improvements in network lifetime and network data gathering capability.

-The potential of the proposed DCS-based data acquisition and reconstruction solution to unlock energy neutrality has been unveiled in a setting involving a centralized EH WSN architecture and two basic models: (1) a signal model that captures the fact that the signals collected by different SNs exhibit correlation; and (2) a EH model that also captures the fact that the energy harvested by different SNs also exhibits some degree of correlation.
+The potential of the proposed DCS-based data acquisition and reconstruction solution to unlock energy neutrality has been unveiled in a setting involving a centralized EH IoT architecture and two basic models: (1) a signal model that captures the fact that the signals collected by different devices exhibit correlation; and (2) a EH model that also captures the fact that the energy harvested by different devices also exhibits some degree of correlation.
 One would expect some of the key trends to generalize to other correlated signal models and correlated EH models.
-It is clear that the generalization of the work to more complex EH WSN architectures, energy management schemes, and EH models will lead to extra insights.
-Moreover, the extension of the work to systems encompassing various other phenomena such as data loss, additive noise, fading, limited SN battery capacity and SN battery leakage will cast further light on the approach.

 \appendices